aurichalcite/ymago/README.md

 ymago is a powerful, asynchronous command-line interface (CLI) and Python library designed for developers and creators.
 It provides a sophisticated, streamlined workflow to harness Google's cutting-edge generative AI models, including Nano Banana for image synthesis and Veo for video generation.
 Engineered to the highest professional standards, ymago is more than just a CLI wrapper.
-It's a complete toolkit for scalable, reproducible, and integrable media generation, making it an ideal utility for complex pipelines and a standout professional portfolio project.
+It's a complete toolkit for scalable, reproducible, and integrable media generation.
 ________________